Hi-Tech Medical College & Hospital, Rourkela

 The medical institution has its own campus spread over 20 acre.
 Every year it admits 100 undergraduate students.

 Administration

-Hi-Tech Medical College is recognized by University Grants Commission and Medical Council of India.
+Hi-Tech Medical College is recognized by University Grants Commission and National Medical Commission.

-It is a self-financing medical college for MBBS degrees affiliated by Sambalpur University.
-Hi-Tech Medical College & Hospital, Bhubaneswar is a sister institute which is affiliated to Utkal University.
+It is a self-financing medical college for MBBS degrees affiliated by Odisha University of Health Sciences.
+Hi-Tech Medical College & Hospital, Bhubaneswar is its sister institute.
 Both these medical colleges run under the administration of Vigyan Bharati Charitable Trust.